 While in Rome, we could barely get a clear shot of the Trevi Fountain, because it was so crowded.
 We opted not to go inside the Colosseum as we didn’t want to stand in a massive lineup.
 Same thing in Paris.
 Lineups everywhere.
 People everywhere.
 Loud and drunk idiots littering the streets, having little respect for the places they are trashing.

 Many places like Barcelona, Venice and Amsterdam are now pushing back.
-Barcelona in particular has been in the news as the locals demonstrate their anger with protests as they’ve had enough.
+Barcelona in particular has been in the news as the locals prove their anger with protests as they’ve had enough.
 Authorities in Italy are banning certain behaviours, like littering and jumping into canals.
-Amsterdam is prohibiting openings of any new stores aimed at tourists.
+Amsterdam is prohibiting openings of any new stores for tourists.
 Are these extreme?
 Necessary?
 Probably both.

 As someone who loves to travel and inspire others to do the same, it was dawning on me that people like me are the ones that make travel seem to easy, carefree and something equaling to a right for everyone.
 Are we part of the problem?